DataDog/documentation/content/en/continuous_integration/setup_tests/swift.md

 If you use XCTests with your Swift projects, the `DatadogSDKTesting` framework automatically instruments them and sends the results to the Datadog backend.
 If you don't use XCTest, you can instead use the Swift/Objective-C manual testing API, which also reports test results to the backend.

-The API is based around three concepts: *test sessions*, *test suites*, and *tests*.
+The API is based around three concepts: *test module*, *test suites*, and *tests*.

-### Test sessions
+### Test module

-A test session includes the whole process of running the tests, from when the user launches the testing process until the last test ends and results are reported.
-The test session also includes starting the environment and the process where the tests run.
+A test module represents the load of a library or bundle that includes the tests.

-To start a test session, call `DDTestSession.start()` and pass the name of the module or bundle to test.
+To start a test module, call `DDTestModule.start()` and pass the name of the module or bundle to test.

-When all your tests have finished, call `session.end()`, which forces the library to send all remaining test results to the backend.
+When all your tests have finished, call `module.end()`, which forces the library to send all remaining test results to the backend.

 ### Test Suites

 A test suite comprises a set of tests that share common functionality.
 They can share a common initialization and teardown, and can also share some variables.

-Create test suites in the test session by calling `session.suiteStart()` and passing the name of the test suite.
+Create test suites in the test module by calling `module.suiteStart()` and passing the name of the test suite.

 Call `suite.end()` when all the related tests in the suite have finished their execution.